pushtechnology/diffusion-benchmark-suite/README.md

 manual tweaking.

 ####Run a subset of the throughput suite against localhost.
->    $ ant -f throughput-suite.xml -Dtest.name.contains=125b
+>    $ ant -f throughput-suite.xml -Dtest.name.contains=125b<br>

 This will result in only the __perfTest-125b-50t__ benchmark being run, but within the framework of a suite so the before and after tasks are executed.

 ####Run the throughput suite against localhost with different transport/conflation
->    $ ant -f throughput-suite.xml -Ddiffusion.transport=dpt -Dconflation.mode=REPLACE
+>    $ ant -f throughput-suite.xml -Ddiffusion.transport=dpt -Dconflation.mode=REPLACE<br>

 This will result in a full suite run for the DPT transport using REPLACE conflation.
 You can read more about the different Diffusion transports and conflation modes in the User Manual.

-####Run the throughput suite against localhost with different client resources
+####Run the throughput suite against localhost with different client jvm settings
 >   $ ant -f throughput-suite.xml -Dclient.threads=1 -Dclient.jvm.args="-server -Xms128m -Xmx128m"

 This will launch the full suite but with client jvm launched with above args and using a single incoming thread.

+####Run the throughput suite against a different machine
+>    $ ant -f throughput-test.xml -Ddiffusion.host=test3<br>

+If __diffusion.host__ is not localhost the ant scripts will attempt to start/stop the diffusion server deployed remotely and deploy to it.
+The assumption being made that the remote host is setup for running the benchmarks in the same way the local machine is.
+The scripts use SSH to launch themselves on the remote machine.<br>
+This sucks a bit and we shall be looking to improve on this mechanism shortly.
+For now however you will need to set the __ssh.username__ and __ssh.username__ properties to allow the scripts ssh access.
+You'll also need to have the jsch.jar in your $ANT_HOME/lib.

 ####Run the throughput benchmark with host on machine 'test3' connecting via 4 interfaces on the 192.168.54/24 and 10.0.0/24 networks.

->    $ ant -f throughput-test.xml -Ddiffusion.host=test3 -Ddiffusion.url=ws://192.168.54.31:8080,ws://10.0.0.10:8080,ws://10.0.0.18:8080,ws://10.0.0.22:8080 -Ddiffusion.client.nics=192.168.54.21,10.0.0.9,10.0.0.17,10.0.0.21
+>    $ ant -f throughput-test.xml -Ddiffusion.host=test3 -Ddiffusion.url=ws://192.168.54.31:8080,ws://10.0.0.10:8080,ws://10.0.0.18:8080,ws://10.0.0.22:8080 -Ddiffusion.client.nics=192.168.54.21,10.0.0.9,10.0.0.17,10.0.0.21 <br>

-When the invocation is performed from the same host a local test run is performed.
-When the invocation is run from a client machine than the distributable is shipped via ssh/scp, a diffusion server launched, the benchmark publisher distributiond eployed and the client run against this distribution.

-Note that all test combinations will be run to completion.

-####Run the throughput benchmark with server on test3 and client on 'this machine'.
-Run a subset of tests for all test variants but with a payload size of 1000 bytes only.

->    $ ant -f throughput-test.xml -Ddiffusion.host=test3 -Ddiffusion.url=ws://10.0.0.18:8080 -Ddiffusion.client.nics=10.0.0.17 -Dtest.name.contains=1000b

-When launched on test2 will run the server on test3, client on test2 and utilize the solarflare nic for connection.
-Only the 1000b tests will be run.
+This will launch the full suite running the host on test3 and using several urls and client NICs for connectivity.
+This allows you to mix and match protocols and test your server using several outgoing/incoming network interfaces.
+Note that the list of urls is used in conjunction with the list of NICs and thus url[i] must be available on nic[i].

 ##Running/controlling tests manually